cp90-pixel/NovaBrowse/README.md

 - Enter a short instruction in the Gemini Assistant panel (for example, “Summarize this article” or “List the main steps mentioned on the page”).
 - Click “Run Task with Gemini” to send the task along with the current page snapshot to Gemini.
 The response appears in the panel.

-If the assistant button is disabled, check that `GEMINI_API_KEY` is set before starting the application.
+If the assistant button is disabled, provide a Gemini API key when prompted or set `GEMINI_API_KEY` before starting the application.

 ## Notes